joelhawksley/identity/components/slides.md

 ---

-^ So what is it like to work on views at GitHub
+^ So what is it like to work on views at GitHub?

 ---